 - 2 garlic cloves

-- Chop the garlic and fry in 2 tsp of olive oil.
-Remove from the heat just before it turns brown.
+- Chop the garlic.
+In a small fry pan, add 2 tsp of olive oil.
+On medium heat, fry the garlic for 1 minute before it turns brown.

-- Add cooked garlic with 6 tsp of olive oil in a separate bowl or jug.
+- Add cooked garlic with 6 tsp of olive oil in a small mixing bowl.
 Let it infuse for 30 minutes.

-- Whilst dressing is infusing, bring a pot of water to boil.
+- Whilst dressing is infusing, bring a medium sized saucepan of water to boil.
 Add salt.
 Pour in 3 cups of uncooked risoni and boil for 8 minutes or until al dente.
 When cooked, drain in a colander and run under cool running water to stop the cooking process.
 Set aside.

 - If hot smoked salmon comes with skin on, remove and discard.
 Crumble the salmon into small pieces.